The Grissom Gang: Filming

-Difference from 1948 adaptation

-Previously filmed in England in 1948 under its original title, the central conceit was that the heiress, who felt stifled by her upper-class life-style, fell in love with the abductor and his comparative freedom to live his life on the edge.
-In this remake, Aldrich and Griffiths reversed this angle: the heiress merely strings him along in an attempt to escape.
-This version was also played more for laughs, in particular the outlandishly deranged behavior of the gang.
-The time period and locale have also been changed from 1948 New York in the first adaptation to 1931 Missouri in the remake.
+Filming took place in California in Modesto, Placerville, and Sutter Creek as well as at Aldrich's studios in Los Angeles.

 Release

 "I think it's a good picture", said Aldrich shortly before the film came out.
 "It's a personal story; but, yes, it has quite a bit of violence.
 Grissom Gang may or may not make money.
 It's not a commercially-oriented picture.
 It won't make money for us because it's cross-collateralized back against our lawsuit with ABC."
 (The lawsuit he was referring to involved ABC cancelling a proposed Western Aldrich wanted to make called Rebellion.)